TemApex/payday2-vtc/README.md

 - There are a few unchanged hints, but these are super low priority.
 I'll still change them if I remember though.
 - Some of the text related to the secret is wrong.
 This is also super low priority, but I will fix it if I get the chance.
 - Taking the mask on Mountain Master is unchanged.
 I simply can't be bothered doing this achievement again.
+- Taking the suit on Crude Awakening is unchanged.
+Same reason as Mountain Master.

 **Unfixable Issues:**
 - The server in IT in Hoxton Breakout Day 2 says "TAKE" instead of "PICKUP".